-Update: New research in ball lightning by the Martin Fleischmann Memorial Project has shown that balls of light are NOT affected by wind direction.
-Since this object moves with the wind, West to East, our original analysis is reinforced: that is object is most likely a bird, balloon, or piece of debris near the video camera.
+Also, new research in ball lightning by the non-profit Martin Fleischmann Memorial Project has shown that orbs and balls of light are NOT affected by wind direction.
+Since this object discussed below moves with the wind, West to East, our original analysis is reinforced: that the small dot-like object in question is most likely a bird, balloon, or piece of debris near the video camera.
 See this video from the MFMP about ball lightning: https://youtu.be/y1-aMp9oJtk

-In fact, ball lightning is sometimes seen flying against the wind showing that is has its own gravitational or inertial field separate from the other objects around it.
+In fact, ball lightning is sometimes seen flying against the wind showing that it has its own gravitational or inertial field separate from the other objects around it.

-The videographer also claimed the other person in the formation at the time was using a flash on their camera, but no such flash was attached to the camera leading us to believe that this is an artifact of his video camera.
+Kizevicius also claimed the other person in the formation at the time, my companion Susan, was using a flash on her camera, but no such flash was attached to the 35 mm SLR camera leading us to believe that this is an artifact of his video camera.
 The videographer was filming with an HD Sony video camera.
 (Note: These photos were taken a few days before our tour group arrived for our crop circle tour.
 Dr. Hein was scouting out formations for the whole group to see a few days later.
 This was the first formation Dr. Hein visited that year. )

 The Arvy’das Images: photos or artwork?